 Sure, Thanksgiving will be filled with mouthwatering foods.
 But no need to leave the day feeling overstuffed.
 Here’s how to know your limits so you can savor the day.

-For some people, Thanksgiving comes with family baggage that stirs up emotions and emotional eating.
+For many people, this time of year can come with family baggage.
 It is often easier to turn to food or more drinking rather than cope with the feelings.
 Yet at the end of the day, you’ll still feel awful and be carrying the unresolved feelings.

 When you can see what is emotionally and mentally driving or sabotaging your behaviors, you can change your mindset and your choices by changing your beliefs and addressing your emotions.
 Instead of depriving yourself or burying your feelings, give yourself permission to have a bit of your favorite foods more often and address what it is you really need.
 You’ll have a much more enjoyable holiday.